 and for the Galerkin approach,

-By examining these equations, the computational cost can be estimated.
-The computation of the matrices is $\mathcal{O}((N_Q+1) M^2)$ and the evaluation of the time stepping method is $\mathcal{O}(N_Q N)$ matrix-vector multiplications.
+By examination, the computational cost can be estimated.
+The computation of the matrices is $\mathcal{O}((N_Q+1) M^2)$.
+The evaluation of the time-stepping method is $\mathcal{O}(N_Q N)$ matrix-vector multiplications.
 Note, as given in \autoref{app:gcq}, for Runge-Kutta methods with stages $m>1$, a suitable choice is $N_Q=N (\log(N))^2$.
-The solution of the equation systems in \eqref{eq:bie_discr_collo} or \eqref{eq:bie_discr_galerkin} contributes with $\mathcal{O}(M^2 n_\text{iter})$.
-An iterative solver is necessary as long as the matrix of the actual time step is approximated with FMM or a $\mathcal{H}$-technique.
-In these estimates, the spatial dimension is denoted by $M^2$ which is either $M_1^2, M_2^2$ or $M_1M_2$, according to the formulation.
+The solution of \eqref{eq:bie_discr_collo} or \eqref{eq:bie_discr_galerkin} contributes with $\mathcal{O}(M^2 n_\text{iter})$.
+An iterative solver is necessary as long as the matrix of the actual time step is approximated with the FMM or a $\mathcal{H}$-technique.
+In these estimates, the spatial dimension is denoted by $M^2$, which is either $M_1^2, M_2^2$ or $M_1M_2$, according to the formulation.
 The value $n_\text{iter}$ is the number of iterations for the equation solver, which is usually small.